 Palack Wine Bar

 One of the benefits of Palack’s unabashadly middle-brow approach is that it brings together a cross-section of local residents.
-Price conscious customers can try entry-level Hungarian whites for €2 per glass, while those with more advanced palates sip on vinos made by the country’s leading winemakers including Szeleshát, Vylyan, and Kreinbacher.
-Palack carries a total of about 100 types of bottles, and you can also buy some to take home.
-If you get hungry, order a couple of the vegetable-based dips or the charcuterie and cheese platters (€8).
+Price conscious customers can try entry-level Hungarian whites for €2 per glass, while those with more advanced palates sip on wines made by the country’s leading wineries including Szeleshát, Vylyan, and Kreinbacher.
+Palack has a total of 100 types of wines, which you can also purchase to go.
+If you get hungry, order a couple of the vegetable dips or the charcuterie and cheese platters (€8).

 In terms of offerings, atmosphere, and prices, Palack is comparabe to Kadarka wine bar, located on the other side of the Danube.